 The book I am currently reading, The Wind-Up Bird Chronicle, by Haruki Murakami, also contains one very interesting sub-story and the story of the main character, which both take place inside, or down wells.
 One is horrific, where a soldier is thrown down a well, and the other is that the main character is only able to access his energetic self deep inside a very dark and damp well.
 I actually haven’t finished the book yet.
 But, it is a wonderful tale, as are all of Murakami’s books that I have read.

 So, why does a well, a seemingly utilitarian device for retrieving water from the earth, carry so much other meaning in Japanese culture?
 I did some reading and discovered the story of Banchou Sarayashiki, a Japanese folk tale about Okiko, a women who was tossed down a well, for rejecting the advances of a samurai.
 I read quite a few different versions of the tale.
 One that occurred at Himeji Castle, and in which Okiko was a servant.
 There were other versions, happening in alternate settings, but with the same premise.
 A troubled or scorned woman who can not rest in death, so returns to haunt the well.

 There is even a ukiyo-e print of Okiko emerging from a Japanese well, by Katsushika Hokusai.
 It is a very famous and well recognised image.
 The copy I have used in the photo is credited to Wikipedia.

 This moment, an aha moment, in the bath, reading a book, illustrated to me the depth of difference and richness of Japanese culture.
-It is so far reaching and so many layered.
+It is so far reaching and so multi-layered.
 I feel like I could read forever, travel there forever and still be in the dark, with little understanding.
 Can a gaijin ever truly understand Japan?